CtrlK

 Distinctiveness Conflict Risk

 The intersection of psychology/behavioral science with marketing is a clear niche.
-The specific trigger terms like 'cognitive bias,' 'mental models,' 'why people buy' are distinct enough to avoid conflicts with general marketing or general psychology skills.
+The specific trigger terms like 'cognitive bias,' 'mental models,' 'why people buy' are distinctive enough to avoid conflicts with general marketing or general psychology skills.

 3 / 3